 ARA Environmental Sustainability Group

 The ARA Environmental Sustainability Group launched on Earth Day 2022.
-The purpose of this new group is to advocate for environmental sustainability in the record-keeping sector and to provide the tools and resources to help members enact this professional duty to the environment.
-A duty that is outlined in the ARA code of ethics, ‘Insofar as it is within their power to do so, members [of the ARA] should minimise the adverse effects of their work on the environment’.
+The purpose of this group is to advocate for environmental sustainability1 in the record-keeping sector and provide members of the ARA with the knowledge and resources to enact their professional duty to the environment, as outlined in the ARA Code of Ethics2.

 The group aims to challenge these barriers and to equip members with the knowledge to enact and advocate for climate action in the record-keeping sector.